MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ::: moniker-end

-## Administrative Updates
+## Administrator updates

-If you are part of an organization with centralized enterprise management of your computer, your enterprise administrator can update your machine for you.
-[Updates using Microsoft Update Catalog](http://TODOLink) can be controlled with configuration settings allowing your computer to accept or refuse these types of updates.
+If you are part of an organization that centralizes management of software installations, then your enterprise administrator can cause Visual Studio to update on your machine.
+Refer to the [configuation options documentation](../install/applying-administrator-updates#using-configuration-manager-to-deploy-visual-studio-updates) for information on how to control or configure what types of updates your machine can accept.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]